karlkurzer/covfefe/Readme.md

 ## General Features

 * sign-up/sign-in (sign-in is only required for admins)
-* uses mongodb, express, angular and node
+* uses mongodb, express, angular, and node

 ### User Features